Posts

 Image

-When we reflect on how humanity has communicated over the centuries, it’s truly fascinating to see the journey we’ve made.
+From Cuneiform to the Digital Age: Using Technology Wisely When we reflect on how humanity has communicated over the centuries, it’s truly fascinating to see the journey we’ve made.
 Think back to the ancient days of cuneiform, one of the earliest known systems of writing, developed by the Sumerians around 3000 BCE.
-People would carve symbols into clay tablets, recording everything from laws to stories to the thoughts of the kings.
+People would carve symbols into clay tablets, recording everything from laws to stories to the thoughts of the kings and from even regular folk.
 This act of writing was more than just practical; it was seen as something sacred.
-The Sumerians believed that their gods gave them this gift of writing.
+The Sumerians believed that their “gods” gave them this gift of writing.
 This wasn’t just a new tool; it was an avenue through which the divine communicated with humans.
 "What we write," they thought, "is not just human; it's something that comes from the gods."
 In the same way, today we live in a digital age where words, ideas, and communication travel faster than ever before.
-We’re no longer limited to clay tablets or even paper—now we have the ability to send messages across the world instantly, through t...
+We’re no longer limited to clay tablets or ev...